Moving sum procedure for change point detection under piecewise linearity: Numerical experiments

-Additionally, we report the average execution time of each method when applied to $100$ realizations from Simulation~1, see Table~\ref{table:comp.time}.
-As discussed in Remark~\ref{rem:efficient}, the sequential update available for the MOSUM statistics makes the computational complexity of the proposed method very low.
-When applied with a single bandwidth, the MOSUM procedure requires less than 1ms, and when used with the set of bandwidths with $\vert \mc G \vert = 6$, its multiscale extension still requires less than 5ms on average.
-In contrast, NOT.pwLin and NOT.pwLinCont are much slower, with the average execution time exceeding 200ms, and the dynamic programming-based CPOP takes more than 20 seconds.
-This demonstrates the computational advantage of the MOSUM procedure, particularly when the length of the datasets grows.
+We report the average execution time of different methods when applied to $100$ realizations generated under~\ref{m:one} with $n = 3500$ and i.i.d.\ Gaussian errors as in~\ref{e:one}.
+See Table~\ref{table:comp.time}.
+The sequential update available for the MOSUM statistics makes the computational complexity of the proposed method very low (see Section~\ref{sec:supp:comp}).
+The single-bandwidth MOSUM procedure requires less than $1$ ms. When applied with the set of bandwidths $\mc G$ chosen as described in Section~\ref{sec:multiscale} with $\vert \mc G \vert = 6$, the multiscale extension still requires less than $5$ ms on average.
+In contrast, NOT.pwLin and NOT.pwLinCont are much slower, with the average execution time exceeding $200$ ms. Their performance is followed by TGUW, and the dynamic programming-based CPOP takes more than $20$ seconds for its execution.
+This demonstrates the computational advantage of the MOSUM procedure, particularly when the datasets are long.
 Although not reported here, similar observations are made across different simulation scenarios.